 The used coffee grounds are placed in large silver bags with a “Grounds For Your Garden” label and can be found in a basket or bucket near the front door.

 Be prepared, the bags can sometimes leak.
 As a result, you may want to be prepared with a large plastic bag in your car to transport them home.
 Otherwise, you might find a very large coffee stain in the backseat of your car.

-If you’re unsure, just ask a friendly barista for assistance.
-The availability varies by store, as to when they put them out.
-Sometimes you’ll find several bags and other times it will be empty for the day.
-The best part is that with so many locations, it’s easy to check multiple cafés on your travels.
+The availability varies by store.
+Some days, you’ll find several bags and other times it will be empty.
+The best part is that with so many Starbucks locations, it’s easy to check multiple cafés in your travels.

-In its 20 years, Grounds for Your Garden has evolved to become an important part of Starbucks effort to reduce the environmental impact of its stores.
-Although composting may not be commercially available in all municipalities, the program serves as another way to reuse coffee grounds.
+In its more than 20 years, Grounds For Your Garden has evolved to become an important part of Starbucks effort to reduce the environmental impact of its stores.
+The program serves as another way to reuse coffee grounds.